How to design an effective graphical abstract: the ultimate guide

-We spend months writing and revising our manuscript to perfection.
-We feel proud of our work, and we’re certain our target journal will roll out the red carpet and embrace it with open arms.
+We spend months writing and revising our manuscript to absolute perfection.
+We feel pretty proud of our work, and we’re certain our target journal is going to roll out the red carpet and embrace it with open arms.

 We hit a massive roadblock at the tail-end of the manuscript submission process, simply because we don’t have a “graphical abstract.”

-It’s OK.
-Breathe. . . you’re about to learn exactly how important this “waste of time” really is, and how to nail it right the first time.
+You’re about to learn exactly how important graphical abstracts are, AND how to nail them right the first time!

 What on earth is a graphical abstract?

 Let’s start by clarifying what a graphical abstract (GA) is NOT.